-Soils, geologic conditions and the potential for seismic activity will be summarized for the Project area, which will include the limits of anticipated ground disturbance required for construction of the Build Alternative.
+For the potential Kearny site project area, based on a review of available boring logs and previous investigations, seven general overburden units have been identified: processed dredged material or PDM (see Section 7.12), historic fill, meadow mat, clayey silty loams, sand and silts (thickening westwards), varved clay, and glacial till.
+Soils, geologic conditions and the potential for seismic activity will be summarized for the Project area, which will include the limits of anticipated ground disturbance required for construction of the Build Alternative(s).

-The assessment of potential impacts of the Build Alternative will include:
+The assessment of potential impacts of the Build Alternative(s) will include:

 - Review of existing data sources, including: the State of New Jersey GIS Database; New Jersey Geological and Water Survey guidance; United States Geological Survey maps; Soil Survey Geographic Database; and United States Department of Agriculture Natural Resource Conservation Service Web Soil Survey description; - Description of the regional geology, tectonic setting and potential for seismic activity; - Preparation of a map delineating existing topography (two-foot contours), soil types and depth to bedrock in the Project area; - An assessment of the suitability of the different types of soil for the type of construction proposed.
-The recharge/filtration capacity of the soil on the Project site will be presented if dewatering is required for construction or operation of the facility; and - A review of the facility's ability to withstand seismic events.
+The recharge/filtration capacity of the soil will be presented if dewatering is required for construction or operation of the facility; and - A review of the facility's ability to withstand seismic events.